AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 - ARCHIVE:
   - SEARCH Sam Deane
 - TALK TO Sam (Sterling Agency)
+  - "I know what you're here to do"
 - ARCHIVE:
   - SEARCH Sterling Agency
+- **SAVE YOUR GAME HERE**
+- >**ACHIEVEMENT:** Temp Crasher
+  >- Convince Sam to quit the agency on the first attempt
-- TALK TO Sam
+  >- TALK TO Sam
-  - "Sterling is using you"
+  >   - "Sterling is using you"
-  - "They want you to write a paper..."
+  >   - "They want you to write a paper..."
-  - "They have very tight security"
+  >   - "They have very tight security"
 - TAKE access card (`Keycard`)
 - USE `Keycard` with scanner (`Leaflets`)